Arab Maghreb Union: Operations

 There have been problems of traditional rivalries within the AMU.
 For example, in 1994, Algeria decided to transfer the presidency of the AMU to Libya.
 This followed the diplomatic tensions between Algeria and other members, especially Morocco and Libya, whose leaders continuously refused to attend AMU meetings held in Algiers.
 Algerian officials justified the decision, arguing that they were simply complying with the AMU Constitutive Act, which stipulates that the presidency should in fact rotate on an annual basis.
 Algeria agreed to take over the presidency from Tunisia in 1994, but could not transfer it due to the absence of all required conditions to relinquish the presidency as stipulated by the Constitutive Act.

 Following the announcement of the decision to transfer the presidency of the Union, the Libyan leader, Muammar Gaddafi, stated that it was time to put the Union "in the freezer".
 This raised questions about Libya's position towards the Union.
 The concern was that Libya would have a negative influence on the manner in which it would preside over the organization.

 Moreover, traditional rivalries between Morocco and Algeria, and the unsolved question of Western Sahara's sovereignty, have blocked union meetings since the early 1990s despite several attempts to re-launch the political process.
-Western Sahara, a former Spanish colony south of Morocco that was "reintegrated" by the kingdom of Morocco, has declared independence as the Sahrawi Arab Democratic Republic.
+Western Sahara, a former Spanish colony that was invaded by Morocco and Mauritania, has declared independence as the Sahrawi Arab Democratic Republic.
 The latest top-level conference, in mid-2005, was derailed by Morocco's refusal to meet, due to Algeria's vocal support for Sahrawi independence.
 Algeria has continuously supported the Polisario Front liberation movement.